What Is a Marine Propulsion Control System?

 On vessels with a controllable-pitch propeller, the main engine typically runs at or near a fixed RPM.
 The governor holds the engine speed stable while the pitch controller varies the propeller blade angle to modulate thrust.
 This is known as fixed-RPM mode — the most common configuration for CPP-equipped vessels.

 On vessels with a fixed-pitch propeller, the engine governor directly controls thrust by varying RPM.
-There is no pitch controller — the propulsion controls engineering is simpler, but flexibility is reduced.
+There is no pitch controller — the control architecture is simpler, but flexibility is reduced.

 The controllable-pitch propeller (CPP) is the defining feature of sophisticated marine propulsion controls engineering.
 Rather than changing engine speed to change thrust direction, a CPP vessel varies the angle of the propeller blades while the shaft continues to rotate in the same direction.